Metric connections with parallel skew-symmetric torsion: Introduction

 \subsection{Examples}

 The first example are the naturally reductive spaces with their canonical homogeneous connection which turns out to have parallel skew-symmetric torsion and also parallel curvature (see \cite{kn2}).
-Another important class of examples are Sasakian and $3$-Sasakian manifolds (see \cite{friedrich2}).
+Another important classes of examples are Sasakian and $3$-Sasakian manifolds \cite{friedrich2} and more generally 3-$(\alpha,\delta)$-Sasakian manifolds \cite{ad}.
 In even dimensions, nearly K\"ahler manifolds with their canonical Hermitian connection provide another class of examples (see \cite{andrei}).
 Finally, in dimension 7, every manifold with a nearly parallel $\G_2$-structure carries a canonical connection with parallel skew-symmetric torsion (see \cite{friedrich2}).
+We will discuss these examples in greater detail in §\ref{examples}.